Li H, Bloom JM, Farjoun Y, et al. A synthetic-diploid benchmark for accurate variant-calling evaluation. Nat Methods. 2018;15(8):595–597.

 Gauthier LD, Greenstein JL, Cortassa S, et al. A computational model of reactive oxygen species and redox balance in cardiac mitochondria.
 Biophys J. 2013;105(4):1045–1056.

 Laura Gauthier, Ph.D.

-Laura Gauthier is a computational biologist with a joint appointment in the in the MacArthur Lab and the Data Sciences & Data Engineering Program at the Broad Institute of MIT and Harvard, working under the direction of Eric Banks.
+Laura Gauthier is associate director of germline computational methods with a joint appointment in the MacArthur Lab and the Data Sciences Platform at the Broad Institute of MIT and Harvard, working under the direction of Eric Banks.

 Since joining the Broad Institute in 2014, Gauthier has been contributor to the institute's Genome Analysis Toolkit (GATK), including variant discovery tools such as the HaplotypeCaller and MuTect2.
 Her work also includes developing computational methods for separating real genetic variants from artifacts in high-throughput sequencing data.
 Recently she has been focused on enabling the production and analysis of variant datasets for unprecedentedly large cohorts like ExAC and GnomAD.
 Since August 2015, Gauthier has worked with the MacArthur Lab on the development and optimization of variant-calling pipelines for rare disease samples for the Centers for Mendelian Genomics.